 It’s even worse when your alcohol toners contain other active ingredients, like glycolic acid and other alpha hydroxy acids.
 When combined with alcohol, these ingredients can lead to inflammation and aggravated acne breakouts.

 Attacking your sensitive skin with harsh alcohols isn’t the right way to fight acne breakouts.
-There are other ways to do that, like pampering your skin with calming ingredients such as green tea, honey, and aloe vera gel.
-When your skin is inflamed and sensitive, what it needs is TLC, not harshness.
+There are other ways to do that, like pampering your skin with ingredients that leave it feeling calm, such as green tea, honey, and aloe vera gel.
+When your skin feels inflamed and sensitive, what it needs is TLC, not harshness.

 One alcohol-free toner that will get your skin back on track when it’s having a bad day is the Introstem Stem Cell Facial Toner.
-It’s rich in anti-aging properties thanks to grape stem cells, and also conditions and hydrates the skin with hyaluronic acid.
+It’s rich in skin-loving properties thanks to grape stem cells, and also conditions and hydrates the look of the skin with hyaluronic acid.

-It’s also infused with aloe vera leaf juice, cucumber extracts, and chamomile to help soothe your skin when it’s irritated.
-On the other hand, hemp seed oil nourishes your skin to make it plump and moisturized.
+It’s also infused with aloe vera leaf juice, cucumber extracts, and chamomile to help soothe the feel of your skin when it’s irritated.
+On the other hand, hemp seed oil leaves skin looking plump and moisturized.

 It’s a beautiful formula that preps your skin efficiently for the rest of your routine.
 The best part is that it doesn’t contain any alcohol, so it never puts your skin in harm’s way.
 It’s perfect for those with sensitive skin but still want a luxe toning experience to set the mood for the rest of their skincare routine.
 Introstem reviews are all positive when it comes to this toner, making it no surprise that it’s one of our bestsellers.